BLOG

 Mortgage Lead Generation in a Post Trigger Lead World: Listing Alerts & Predictive Insights

-With Congress moving to ban trigger leads, loan officers are stepping into a new era of lead generation, one built on trust, privacy, and smarter engagement.
+Now that the Homebuyers Privacy Protection Act is law, loan officers are stepping into a new era of lead generation, one built on trust, privacy, and smarter engagement.
 This shift moves the industry away from mass outreach and toward strategies that prioritize intent and personalized connections.

 Rather than relying on generic data points or cold outreach, the focus is shifting to behavioral signals that reveal true client intent: